Office Information

 Treasurer and Past President, ASCE West Tennessee Branch

-Member, ASCE Transportation & Development Institute Pavements Committee
+Member, ASCE Transportation & Development Institute Highway Pavements Committee

 Member, ASTM Committee D04 on Road and Paving Materials